 Llerena is a cool tapas spot on Upper Street.
 It’s a top place for keeping things casual and pretending you haven’t been stalking your date’s dalmatian on Instagram since the two of you matched on Bumble.
 Start with a glass of rioja, the ewe’s cheese, and a plate of ibérico.
 And, if all goes well (it will, you’ve got this champ), move on to a bottle, oxtail croquettes, and several other dishes.
 Just remember not to mention Spot’s lovely walk in Victoria Park last Wednesday once you’re a bit tipsy and waiting for the churros.

-Your mate recommended you for some sort of exclusive dating app - exclusive like a tabloid headline - and you appear to have matched with what (appears) to be royalty.
+Your mate recommended you for some sort of exclusive dating app and you appear to have matched with what (appears) to be royalty.
 Well tally-ho and bottoms up, it’s time for a snifter at Scarfes Bar in The Rosewood Hotel.
 The cocktails are strong in alcohol content and price, and the atmosphere suits anyone whether they’re 400th in line to the throne, or not.

 You’re meeting a complete stranger from the internet who could feasibly become your great love, or lock you in a cupboard for the rest of your youth.
 Yes, online dating is quite a treat for the nerves, but Neapolitan-style pizzeria Santa Maria is just the place to calm you down.
 They serve great pizza with simple ingredients, and have enough £6.50 cocktails to make the whole evening tolerable, even if your date meant ‘part-time magician’ when they said they were in the entertainment industry.
 Plus, it’s a lovely, open space with a big pizza oven, and plenty of witnesses in case they start to seem a bit Patrick Bateman.